wintercms/meta/release-notes/build-447.md

 - Added `step`, `min`, & `max` options to the `number` field type.
 - Added support for the `recordfinder` FormWidget to be used without a relationship definition through the `useRelation: false` and `modelClass` config properties
 - Added support for the `brand.faviconPath` config option (and backend customization option) to load a custom favicon for the backend to use
+- Added support for the `data-request-url` attribute to change the URL that the AJAX API fires an AJAX request to
+- Added `getClassMethods()` method to the `ExtendableTrait` as a replacement for `get_class_methods()` to include the dynamic methods that are available within the class as well

 ## Bug Fixes:
 - Fixed issue when the user's current page number for the list widget no longer existed (for any number of reasons) causing them to become stuck on a non-existent page.
 Fixed by using the last available page number in that case.